bkushigian/gto-workbook/old-solutions/gto-workbook/bvb-srp/bvb-srp-sb.md

 ### Flop 1: <b>A<span style="color:#000000;">&spades;</span>T<span style="color:#0088ff;">&diams;</span>5<span style="color:#008800;">&clubs;</span></b>
 1. **Approximate each player's equity.
 Who has the equity advantage?**

+    SB should have about 55% equity

 2. **What are the weakest hands in your range that could go all in on the flop?
 Go for three streets of value on blank turns?**

+    Weakest hands I'd shove for value:
+    + Some top pair (AK, AQ)

+    Possible bluff shoves:
+    + Some KQ, KJ, QJ w/ a BDFD?

+    Weakest hands I'd call a shove with:
+    + Probably some top pair (AK, AQ)

+    + **Question:** how do suits affect my calling range?
+Do I prefer to block or unblock flush draws?
+I'd imagine I'd rather unblock flush draws.
+This means I'd probably prefer to call with AhKh than AdKd.
+      BB doesn't have QJ in range, but if they did I'd prefer to unblock it as a potential bluff.

 3. **Which player has the nuts advantage?**
+   About even, maybe?
+We can have AA, TT, and 55, versus BB's 55.
+We do have about 3x the hands in range as BB so we should have around the same percentage sets, but ours are stronger.
+We also have AT, all A5 (they have A5o tho), and some T5s.
+   Thus we have better 2pair, though  they should have a similar number of combos.

 4. **How static or dynamic is this flop?
 What aspects of this flop make it more static or dynamic?
 How do these aspects interact with one another?**